gergnz/connect-escalation/README.md

 zip -g escalation-deployment-package.zip *.py
 ```

+Get the Lambda function ARNs to use in the next step:
 ```
 $(aws cloudformation describe-stacks --stack-name $STACK_NAME --output text --query 'Stacks[0].Outputs' | tr "\t" "=" | sed 's/^/export /')
 ```

+Update the Connect configuration ready for import and deploy the _real_ code to the Lambda function:
 ```
 for function in SendPageARN Check4DigitCodeARN SendSMSARN CheckCallerIDARN do